SergeakaAimate/Ontology-Lab/docs/essays/Cripto-FUD-Ontological-Death.md

-# Ontological Death in the Form of Stability
+# Cripto-FUD: Ontological Death in the Form of Stability

 A philosophical continuation and deepening of the analysis presented in **[Crypto-Absurdity](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Crypto-Absurdity.pdf)**.
 This essay moves beyond economic or ecological critique to diagnose crypto-protocol logic as an *ontological reductionism*—a totalizing attempt to replace the multiplicity of reality with a single, immutable procedural layer.